nikkow/node-red-contrib-tahoma/README.md

 * `close`: This will close the device
 * `stop`: This will stop all running actions
 * `customPosition`: This will set the device to a custom position.
 The position is passed using the `position` property, which is required in this mode.
+* `customRotation`: This will set the device (blinds) to a custom rotation.
+The rotation is passed using the `orientation` property, which is required in this mode.

 #### Output